Lumi-supercomputer/LUMI-training-materials/docs/2day-next/201-Slurm.md

 -->

 For the overview of Slurm partitions, see the [LUMI documentation, "Slurm partitions" page](https://docs.lumi-supercomputer.eu/runjobs/scheduled-jobs/partitions/).
-In the overview on the slides we did not mention partitions that are hidden to regular users.
+In the overview on the slides we did not mention partitions that are hidden to regular users, restricted for very specific use by some selected projects, or meant to be used via Open OnDemand only.

 The policies for partitions and the available partitions may change over time to fine tune the operation of LUMI and depending on needs observed by the system administrators and LUMI